Vermont History Museum

 109 State Street, Montpelier, VT 05609 - United States

 The award-winning Freedom and Unity exhibit presents a compelling history of the state from the first inhabitants to the present.
 Visitors walk through time and experience a full-sized Abenaki wigwam, a re-creation of the Catamount Tavern where Ethan Allen's Green Mountain Boys gathered, a railroad station complete with a working telegraph and a World War II era living room furnished with period music and magazines.
+Stop at the museum photo booth to add yourself to Vermont's story.

 Participation in Museum Day is open to any tax-exempt or governmental museum or cultural venue on a voluntary basis.
 Smithsonian magazine encourages museum visitation, but is not responsible for and does not endorse the content of the participating museums and cultural venues, and does not subsidize museums that participate.